Take Back Our World

 Bella Crowe (Nourish Scotland)

-Jonathan Shafi and Myshele Hayward (Radical Independence Campaign)
+Jonathan Shafi and Myshele Haywood (Radical Independence Campaign)

 Nick Dearden, Jean Blaylock, Melissa Cespedes del Sur, Liz Murray and Kirsty Haigh (Global Justice Now).